timescale/docs/timescaledb/how-to-guides/continuous-aggregates/about-continuous-aggregates.md

 ---
 title: About continuous aggregates
-excerpt: Learn how continuous aggregates speed up your TimescaleDB queries
+excerpt: Learn how continuous aggregates can speed up your TimescaleDB queries
 keywords: [continuous aggregates]
 ---